Autistic rights movement: Opposition to cure and prevention

 The autistic rights movement opposes "curing" autism, criticizing the idea as misguided and dangerous.
 Instead, autism is viewed as a way of life and advocate acceptance over a search for a cure.
 The autistic rights movement is a part of the larger disability rights movement and acknowledges the social model of disability.
 Within the model, struggles faced by autistic people are viewed as discrimination rather than deficiencies.
+Advocates of this perspective believe that autism is a unique way of being that should be valued, and efforts to eliminate autism should not be compared to curing cancer but instead to the "efforts of a previous age to cure left-handedness".
+Most members of the autistic community agree that autistic people should not be made to act exactly like everyone else but that society should accommodate their disability and that autism services should focus on quality of life rather than conformity.

 Autistic rights activists are opposed to attempts to eliminate autism genes, and argue that doing so would decrease human genetic diversity.
 In particular, there is opposition to prenatal genetic testing of autism in fetuses, which some believe might be possible in the future.
 On 23 February 2005, Joseph Buxbaum of the Autism Genome Project at the Icahn School of Medicine at Mount Sinai said there could be a prenatal test for autism within 10 years.
 However, the genetics of autism have proven to be extremely complex.
 A wider debate on the ethics involved in the possible elimination of a genotype that has advantages as well as disadvantages, has focused on possible negative effects of tampering with natural selection.

 Some people lament that professionals, such as social workers, may discourage autistic people from having children.
 Activists are concerned that the "ultimate cure will be a genetic test to prevent autistic children from being born" and that most fetuses with so-called "autism genes" would be aborted if prenatal tests for autism are developed.

-The anti-cure perspective is the view of autism as a normal occurrence—an alternate variation in brain wiring or a less common expression of the human genome—rather than a disorder.
-Advocates of this perspective believe that autism is a unique way of being that should be valued, and efforts to eliminate autism should not be compared to curing cancer but instead to the "efforts of a previous age to cure left-handedness".

 Activist Jim Sinclair expresses in his essay "Don't Mourn For Us" that wishing that an autistic person be cured is equivalent to wishing that an entirely different person exists in their place.

 Canadian autism researcher Michelle Dawson writes that "No one has yet calculated the costs to autistics, and to society, of the current widespread autism advocacy effort to create a world where there are no autistic people at all."

+Opposing views within the autistic community

-Temple Grandin comments that if autism were eliminated, society would lose scientists, musicians, and mathematicians; a caveman "with high-functioning Asperger's" might have developed the stone spear.
+Autistic ethologist Temple Grandin has stated that, if autistic genes were completely eliminated, society would lose scientists, musicians, and mathematicians; she posited a caveman "with high-functioning Asperger's" might have developed the stone spear.
+However, she has also labeled the lives of autistic people with highly intensive support needs "miserable" and said, "It would be nice if you could prevent the most severe forms of nonverbal autism."
+In a March 2022 update to the frequently-asked-questions section of her official website, Grandin denied it was eugenic to advocate for a reduction in autistic "severity".

-Most autistic self-advocates agree that autistic people should not be made to act exactly like everyone else but that society should accommodate their disability and that autism services should focus on quality of life rather than conformity.